-This page will teach you how to organize books.
-It's geared towards how to organize children's books, but the principles can apply to all books.
+This page will teach you how to get your children's books organized.
+Although, it is geared towards how to organize your kid's books, but the principles can apply to all books.

 So, what is the best way to organize books, in particular, children's books?
 Well, below I am going to share with you how to organize books.
 I should know because we have six bookshelves full of children's books!